srinivasanshruti/offbeat/README.md

 ### offbeat-api
 This is the API.
 Install using npm:
 ```
-cd ...
+cd ..
 cd offbeat-api
 npm i
 ```
 ### offbeat-worker
 This is the worker that populates the database with articles.
-Install knex using npm:
+Install knex and pg (to use knex with Postgres):
 ```
-cd ...
+cd ..
 cd offbeat-worker
-npm i knex
+npm install knex -g
+knex init
+npm install pg
+knex migrate:latest
+knex seed:run
 ```
 ## Running the Application
 ```
 cd offbeat-ui
 npm run dev

-cd ...
+cd ..
 cd offbeat-api
 node src/index.js

-cd ...
+cd ..
 cd offbeat-worker
 node src/worker.js
 ```